mudiagaobriki/igrf-fast-api/README.md

 - `RENDER`: Set to `true` when running on Render

 No additional environment variables are required for this application.

+### Custom Files for pyIGRF

+The application uses the pyIGRF package to calculate IGRF variations.
+If you have custom versions of the following files, you can include them in your repository and they will be automatically copied to the pyIGRF site-packages folder during deployment:

+- `custom_loadCoeffs.py`: A custom version of the loadCoeffs.py file from the pyIGRF package
+- `custom_igrf14coeffs.txt`: A custom version of the igrf14coeffs.txt file from the pyIGRF package

+To use custom files:

+1. Place your custom files in the root directory of your repository with the names `custom_loadCoeffs.py` and/or `custom_igrf14coeffs.txt`
+2. The predeploy script will automatically detect these files and copy them to the appropriate locations in the pyIGRF site-packages folder during deployment

 ### Deployment Steps